Incubator, Cold Room, and Biological Safety Cabinet Contamination

 Biological Safety Cabinets

-Contamination in biological safety cabinets (BSCs) can occur when internal parts and HEPA filters become loaded with debris and basic cleaning does not remove this build up.
+Contamination in biosafety cabinets (BSCs) can occur when internal parts and HEPA filters become loaded with debris and basic cleaning does not remove this build up.
 This, in turn, leads to contaminated media and efforts need to be put in place to decontaminate the BSC.

 When is BSC Decontamination Needed?